top of page

 Mar 193 min read

-Horse Show Anxiety Hacks Series: A Guide to Visualization of the Course
+Reduce Anxiety by Mastering Visualization of the Course

 For many riders, the most difficult part of a show isn't the jumps—it's the "waiting game."
 That tight feeling in your chest while walking the track, the second-guessing of a distance, and the "what-ifs" that creep in at the in-gate are all symptoms of horse show anxiety.